ning-cai/LearningRedux/README.md

 # LearningRedux
-A repository for learning Redux
+A repository for learning Redux.

+The programms are from Redux official website.